Cosopt Side Effects

 Generic Name: dorzolamide / timolol ophthalmic

-Note: This document contains side effect information about dorzolamide / timolol ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Cosopt.
+Note: This page contains information about the side effects of dorzolamide / timolol ophthalmic.
+Some of the dosage forms included on this document may not apply to the brand name Cosopt.

-Some side effects of Cosopt may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Cosopt may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to dorzolamide / timolol ophthalmic: ophthalmic solution

 Check with your doctor immediately if any of the following side effects occur while taking dorzolamide / timolol ophthalmic:More common

 - Blurred vision